-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the TZ90 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ90 was succeeded by the Panasonic TZ95.
+Both the X100F and the TZ90 have been discontinued, but can regularly be found used on eBay.
+The X100F was replaced by the Fujifilm X100V, while the TZ90 was followed by the Panasonic TZ95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is the Fujifilm X100F better than the Panasonic TZ90 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.